cdalzell/Lahman/README.md

 For the current CRAN version, simply use:

     install.packages("Lahman")

-The current up to date pre-CRAN release version can be installed in your R library via:

-    library(devtools)
-    install_github("cdalzell/Lahman", ref="master")

 If you wish to use a non-release version of `Lahman`, use `dev_mode()`.